MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

    :::column-end:::
    :::column span="":::
       :::image type="complex" source="media/isv-genai-pattern-teams-ai-library-f.png" lightbox="media/isv-genai-pattern-teams-ai-library-f.png" alt-text="Flowchart of the Microsoft Teams AI library pattern with prompt engineering and data exchange with ISV apps and Azure OpenAI Service." border="false":::
-      A diagram showing how an ISV can design prompts to give their bot a personality leveraging the Teams AI library.
-The Teams AI Library has access to AOAI LLM models.
-When combined with ISV business logic, this will result in Teams bot with Generative AI conversational capabilities.
+      A diagram showing the flow of Microsoft Teams’ AI library pattern.
+Frist, prompt engineering flows into the Teams AI Library.
+Data then flows out of the Teams AI Library into two sources: ISV application and Azure OpenAI Service.
+These two locations flow data bidirectionally.
       :::image-end:::
    :::column-end:::
 :::row-end:::